 The uvea is the part of the eye made up of the iris (the thin, circular structure that gives the eye its color and controls the size of the pupil), the ciliary body (part of the wall of the eye that makes the fluid that fills the eye) and the choroid (middle layer of the eye).

 The iris and the ciliary body together form the anterior uveal tract.
-The ciliary body produces a fluid called the aqueous humor that provides important nutrients to the eye and that maintains intraocular pressure (IOP).
-The ciliary body also contains the suspensory ligament and ciliary muscles which support the lens and control its shape and hence its ability to focus images.
+The ciliary body produces a fluid called the aqueous humor that provides important nutrients to the eye and maintains the eye’s pressure.
+The ciliary body also contains ligaments and muscles which support the lens and control its ability to focus on images.

 What is uveitis?

 Uveitis is an inflammation of one or more of the structures making up the uvea.
 If only the ciliary body and the iris are inflamed, the condition is called anterior uveitis, while inflammation of only the choroid is called posterior uveitis.
 If all three structures are involved, the condition is called panuveitis or true uveitis.
 Uveitis may only involve one eye, or it may occur in both eyes at the same time.

 There are many potential causes of uveitis.
 Sometimes the true cause is never discovered.
 Common causes are:

 - infections: viral, including feline leukemia (FeLV), feline immunodeficiency virus (FIV), and feline infectious peritonitis (FIP); bacterial; parasitic (toxoplasmosis, migrating larvae); or fungal (cryptococcosis, blastomycosis)